 The problem in most households is getting things done where everyone feels involved and appreciated.
-It’s easy to get caught up in how much you do vs how much he or she does.
+In other words, being a productive couple.
+It’s easy to get caught up in how much you do versus how much he or she does.
 It’s like everyone is secretly keeping score.
-This friction builds and builds and eventually arguments come and resentment kicks in.
+This friction builds, and eventually, arguments come bubble up resentment kicks in.

-An online survey of 2000 adults revealed that couples fight more over who cleans the house, does the cooking and washes up than anything else except money, a survey found.
+An online survey of 2000 adults revealed that couples fight more over who cleans the house, does the cooking and washes up than anything else except money.

 Nearly two-thirds admit they argue over chores at least once a week.
-And one in five people know a couple who row regularly or have broken up over the issue.
+And one in five people knows a couple who row regularly or have broken up over the issue.

 So there you go, house chores are a big deal, and can potentially ruin your relationship.